The average salary for a Data Modeler is $80,793.

 Data Modeler Job Listings

-Popular Skills for Data Modeler
+What Are Popular Skills for Data Modelers?

-Pay by Experience Level for Data Modeler
+What is the Pay by Experience Level for Data Modelers?

 Pay Difference by Location